-A portmanteau of the words cryptography and economics, cryptonomics involves understanding the economics and methodology behind cryptocurrency, as well as measuring and predicting metrics like coin price, transaction volume, among others.
-Although cryptocurrency is one use of blockchain, knowing how mining, transaction fees, and other mechanisms work can also help understand blockchain even more.
+A portmanteau of the words cryptography and economics, cryptonomics involves understanding the economics and methodology behind cryptocurrency, as well as measuring and predicting metrics, such as coin price, and transaction volume, among others.
+Although cryptocurrency is one use of blockchain, knowing how mining, transaction fees, and other mechanisms work can also help us understand blockchain even more.

 Understand how smart contracts and dApps work

 Smart contracts are self-executing agreements between two people (a buyer and a seller) written in code and exist across a blockchain network.
 These contracts allow transactions to be executed among different parties without needing a third party or external enforcer to oversee a transaction.
 Decentralized applications or dApps are software that exists and are built on blockchains, examples of these are Ethereum, NEO, EOS, and Hyperledger.
 Understanding and knowing how this work is useful to core blockchain developers and blockchain software developers.

 Transitioning into becoming a blockchain developer may be easier for those with backgrounds in computer science or who have similar degrees, but there are multiple programs and resources available online to help you become a blockchain developer.
 Universities like the University at Buffalo and MIT offer courses on blockchain, blockchain courses are also available on Coursera and Udacity, and sites like Simplilearn and Dapps for beginners offer resources on blockchain and creating dApps on Ethereum blockchain respectively.
 There are also online communities and forums you can join for additional resources.

 Though blockchain is still considered to be in an early stage for practical use at present, the use of the technology is seen to increase in demand in the coming years.

 Learning about blockchain and becoming a blockchain developer this early may not be easy for everyone at present, but may eventually pay off in the near future.